richstokes/cheekymonkey/README.md

 pyenv local 3.8.7
 pip install -r requirements.txt python ./cheekymonkey.py
 ```

 &nbsp;

-Unless offline mode is set (see below), the game will attempt to connect to your currently set Kubernetes context.
+Unless offline mode is set (see below), the game will attempt to connect to your currentt Kubernetes context.

 Note: The game will target pods across ALL namespaces, unless you specify namespaces to exclude, for example:
 `python cheekymonkey.py --exclude kube-system cert-manager`